Insharamin12/mox-buy-me-a-coffee/README.md

 # Moccasin Project

-🐍 Welcome to your Moccasin project!
+🐍 Welcome to the Moccasin project!

 ## Quickstart